 Implementing ergonomic principles, like swapping standard equipment for more ergonomically minded equipment, can increase comfort for employees.
 Some working environments force workers to use awkward postures to complete a task which puts stress on the workers; musculoskeletal system.

 Decreased Risk for Work-Related MSDs

 Ergonomics effectively decreases one’s risk for WMSDs because it eliminates or limits the amount of repetitive motion in a task and creates a more effective work environment.
 A task is considered highly repetitive if the cycle time is thirty seconds or less.
-An effective ergonomics process will remove or limit excessive or unnecessary movements, leading to decreased risk for repetitive strain injuries.
+An effective ergonomics process will reduce excessive or unnecessary movements, decreasing the risk of repetitive strain injuries.

 Employees are more likely to stay at a job where they feel that their safety and well-being are valued by management.
 Implementing ergonomic principles and showing employees that they are valued is a great way to reduce hiring costs.

 Injuries caused by MSDs can have lasting effects on an employee’s health and ability.
 Days, weeks, and even months of valuable work time can be lost due to MSDs.
 This leads to decreased profit margins and excessive strain on other employees, which can lead to more injuries.
 Since ergonomics effectively reduces the risk for MSDs, there is less frequency of missed work days due to injury.

 According to OSHA, MSDs account for 33% of worker’s compensation costs in the United States.
 For an injury like a strain, the employer can be responsible for paying nearly $65,000 in direct and indirect costs.
 With fewer WMSDs because of ergonomics, employers will have a lower risk regarding workers’ compensation claims.